axil/numpy-data-types/numpy_data_types.rst

 Here `|S5` means ‘endianness-unappliable sequence of bytes 5 elements long’.

-As for the native `np.str_` and `np.bytes_` types, numpy has a handful of common string operations mirroring str methods living in the np.char module that operate over the whole array:
+As for the native `np.str_` and `np.bytes_` types, NumPy has a handful of common string operations mirroring str methods living in the np.char module that operate over the whole array:

 .. code:: python